OpaitSoftware/TesseractStudio.Net/README.md

 # Introduction
-Tesseract Studio .Net is a Windows program to create, review and correct OCR data in searchable PDF files using the [Tesseract 4.0](https://github.com/tesseract-ocr/) engine.
+Tesseract Studio .Net is a Windows program to create, review and correct OCR data in searchable PDF files using [Tesseract 4.0](https://github.com/tesseract-ocr/) engine.

 # Features
 -   Supports image and multipage PDF files, with or without prior OCR